Juniva616/quiz/README.md

 - All changing pages of the site look good and readable on all types of devices.

 ## Validation
+### JSHinter validation
+JavaScript code has passed through a linter (Jshint) with no errors and warnings.

 ### HTML validation
 The site has passed validation on https://validator.w3.org/ without any errors or warnings to show.